 The Scoop On Acupuncture

-It's hard to believe I'm coming up on 10 years in this amazing career!
-From the get go, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
+Since the start of my practice, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
 It is the day you have worked so hard for and been through so much to get to.
 I am touched you would consider inviting me in and thrilled when you do!

-If you are considering acupuncture on the day of your embryo transfer, here are the basics you need to consider and know, as well as some extra layers if you want to dig in deeper.
+If you are considering acupuncture on the day of your embryo transfer, here are the basics you need to know and consider, as well as some extra layers if you want to dig in deeper.

 What, when, why.